stackola/stackbots/docs.md

 AJMP 4 jumps to line 4
 You can not jump past the end of the programm.
 AJMP -9999 will put you at the top of your code.

+FLIP
+Make the top two stack items switch position.
+This kills the exa if there's not at least 2 elements on the stack.

+IP / IP X
+Copy the current EXAs IP to the stack, or to the X register.

 Behaviour:
 Each cycle, EXAs are evaluated from lowest to highest ID.